Cherreads

 VIEW MORE

-Chapter 1 - ‘Your Husband Is Dead!’
+Chapter 1 - “Your Husband Is Dead!”

 (AMARI'S POV)

-"Your husband is dead."
-The voice said.
+"Your husband is dead," the voice said.
 "He was involved in a fatal accident this morning."

-My vision blurred.
-I grabbed the table and my gaze fell on the simple wedding band on my finger.
+My grip tightened and my gaze fell on the simple wedding band on my finger.

 And now, just hours after—